kunaal-gupta/WeatherSense-Project/README.md

 </div>

-This repository contains a full-stack project developed using the MERN stack (MongoDB, Express.js, React, and Node.js) that fetches weather data from an API and displays it on the frontend.
+This repository contains a full-stack project developed using the MERN stack (MongoDB, Express.js, React, and Node.js) that fetches local weather data from weather API and displays it on the dashboard.

 ## Frontend
 The frontend is built with React and is responsible for rendering and routing various sub-components, including the dashboard page, welcome page, and login/register pages.
 These pages are designed using a combination of HTML, CSS, and JavaScript.
 The Axios library is utilized to make GET/POST requests to fetch data from the Weather API and communicate with the MongoDB database.